yaskevich/epigraphy/README.md

 #### Before start

-Make sure that you provide variables USER_ID and USER_PASSWORD either in dotenv config file in root directory, or pass them with shell.
+Make sure that you provided variables USER_ID and USER_PASSWORD either in dotenv config file in root directory, or pass them with shell.
 They are used to allow administrator to log in.
 Currently, access to the project is limited via authorization interface.

 #### Running the application